“I’d rather admit that I have had regrets than roam around like a jerk and claim that I lived, or that I’m living a perfect life.”

 But you can avoid some regrets

-While you’re too busy, stuck within the chaos, you might not even notice how life changes – but you realize what you lost after years.
+While you’re too busy, stuck in the chaos, you might not even notice how life changes – but you realize what you lost after years.

-Here’s a list of things people regret in life
+Here’s a list of things most people regret in life

 1. Not standing against injustice and wrong being done to you or others